java-academy/java-2-demo-jdk11/README.txt

-This is updated version of Java2Demo.
-It can runs under JDK11 now.
+This is an updated version of Java2Demo.
+It can run under JDK11 now.
+It's useful for demonstrating GC logging in both JDK8 and JDK11.

-This application is based on Java2Demo created by Oracle.
+This application is based on Java2Demo created (and abandoned) by Oracle.
+Samples and demos were abandoned in JDK9 due to lack of maintanance and no-longer-state-of-the-art practices within.
+Details and rationale behind the abandonment may be found in JEP298: https://openjdk.java.net/jeps/298.

+Please note: this is a derivative of Oracle's work.
+If Oracle wants it down (I don't think it will, but still), it will be taken down.

 -----------------------------------------------------------------------
 Original README